gunnihinn/evil-feed-reader/README.md

 These are the initial release goals.

 - [x] Fetch feed from hardcoded URL
-- Fetch more than one feed from hardcoded URLs
+- [x] Fetch more than one feed from hardcoded URLs
-- Render more than one feed
+- [x] Render more than one feed
+- Guard against feeds including N-thousand word posts in the description.
 - Async fetching of feeds
 - Don't hardcode feed URLs
 - Make the rendering pretty